joeyjenhuang/eci-586/README.md

 5.  **GitHub** is a web-based hosting service for version control using Git.
 You can create an account here: <https://github.com>

 6.  **Tableau** (<https://www.tableau.com/tft/activation>) is an interactive data visualization technology.
 Students have free access to Tableau Desktop.
 Click on the link above and select "Download Tableau Desktop" and "Download Tableau Prep Builder".
 On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.
 Activate with your product key provided in the email.
-Tableau provides a serious of tutorials for you to get familiar with the technology (<https://www.tableau.com/learn/training>).
+Tableau also provides a serious of tutorials for you to get familiar with the technology (<https://www.tableau.com/learn/training>).

 ## Course Goals